johnha881/AWS-Projects/EventBridge-InProgress/README.md

 **Rules Matching**

 Rules determine which services an event will trigger.
 They are processed in parallel, without a specific order.
-JSON format will be used by EventBridge for rules to match event patterns.
-Patterns need to be precise(Uppercase/Lowercase/decimal/etc matter).
+JSON format is used by EventBridge for rules to match event patterns.
+Patterns need to be precise (uppercase/lowercase/decimal, etc. matter).

 ## SNS Creation